1. Protect Nail

 For mild nail infection or while waiting to see a doctor:

-- Soak the affected foot or hand 2 to 3 times daily in warm water.
+- Soak the affected foot or hand 3 to 4 times daily for 20 minutes in warm water.
+You can add hydrogen peroxide (half of the solution).

 3. When to See a Doctor